 - Practice good form.
 This is where a good trainer can help.
 It is so much better to do an exercise correctly, slower, and with less intensely once, than to do it fast or with poor form 10 times to avoid injuries.
-Pilates is excellent for bringing body awareness.
+Pilates is excellent for bringing Healthy Body awareness.

 - Address injuries.
-Generally, movement is good the body, but if something hurts more than a little, check you’re technique.
-If it hurts a lot, listen to your body; don’t do it.
+Generally, movement is good the Healthy Body, but if something hurts more than a little, check you’re technique.
+If it hurts a lot, listen to your Healthy Body; don’t do it.
 Have someone help you resolve and rehabilitate completely from your injuries.
 This is where I highly recommend Osteopathy.
-Osteopathy can help to restore proper body mechanics, improve circulation, reduce pain, and promote healing.
+Osteopathy can help to restore proper Healthy Body mechanics, improve circulation, reduce pain, and promote healing.
 It helps you get to the cause of injuries that can slow you down.

 - Rest.
-This is important to allow your body time to recover, repair muscle and injuries.
+This is important to allow your Healthy Body time to recover, repair muscle and injuries.
 By rest I mean sleep.
 If you practice good sleep habits and still don’t sleep well you may benefit from having an Osteopath Manual Practitioner help balance your nervous system.

-Pain is a signal from your body to change what your doing or to address an injury.
+Pain is a signal from your Healthy Body to change what your doing or to address an injury.
 The sooner you deal with pain the sooner you’ll enjoy the activities you want to do.
-Work with professionals that understand the body.
-You’re health is an investment: Take care of your body and your body will take care of you.
+Work with professionals that understand the Healthy Body.
+You’re health is an investment: Take care of your Healthy Body and your Healthy Body will take care of you.